nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/transversal-how-tos/how-to-unit-test-studio-bundle.md

           }
       }
       ```
-1. Ensure you changed `YOUR_PROJECT_NAME` with the correct one.
+1. Verify that you changed `YOUR_PROJECT_NAME` with the correct one.

 ## Testing Automation Scripting

-1. Assume your created an Automation Script `SumTaxes` that returns the sum of all taxes.
+1. Assuming that you have already created an Automation Script `SumTaxes` that returns the sum of all taxes.
 1. Create a new test case class `./myproject-core/src/test/java/com/bigcorp/SumTaxes.java`
 1. Add the following content: